somrajroy/AWS3TierArchitecturewithTFModules/README.md

    * Security-First Environments/ Improve security: For security-conscious environments, immutability facilitates quick response to vulnerabilities by replacing resources with patched versions.
    * Resource Churn: Frequent replacement of resources can lead to resource churn and increased operational overhead.<br/>
-   * Data Management: Immutable infrastructure can be challenging when dealing with stateful data, requiring careful planning for data persistence and migration.<br/>
+   * Data Management: Immutable infrastructure can be challenging when dealing with stateful data, requiring proper planning for data persistence and migration.For immutable infrastructure to be effective, data must be externalized.
+This could mean storing data on an external shared database, or on software-defined storage.<br/>
    * Stateful Workloads: In scenarios with stateful workloads or data-intensive applications, managing resources in place may be more efficient.(mutable infra)<br/>
    * Immutable infrastructure is good choice when the system heavily relies on technologies that provide rapid and cheap provisioning of architectural components.
 This approach is particularly beneficial in cloud computing environments. <br/>
+   * Maturity needed: Implementing immutable infrastructure requires a high degree of maturity in customers business processes and network, server, and storage resources.<br/>
+    * Mutable infrastructure is a viable choice when it is expensive to replace servers, and there's a need to keep the servers in operation with minimal downtime.
+This is common with physical servers and traditional server-based infrastructure or stateful workloads. <br/>
    * Hybrid Approaches: In some cases, a hybrid approach may be suitable, combining both mutable and immutable strategies as needed.<br/>
+   * In conclusion, the choice between mutable and immutable infrastructure largely depends on factors like the nature of servers (i.e., physical or virtual), ability to manage data externally, cost, and the maturity level of business processes.
+Both approaches have their pros and cons.
+The general rule is, if customer frequently depend on cloud computing and virtual servers, an immutable infrastructure mostly would be good.
+However, if there are physical servers where the cost of replacing a server is very high, a mutable infrastructure might be more suitable. <br/>

 ##### Conclusion